joe-watkins/whatsup-js/README.md

 	</script>
 ```

-The plugin will itterate through list items looking for a `data-date` attribute eg `data-date="01-Nov-2014"` by default.
+The plugin will iterate through list items looking for a `data-date` attribute eg `data-date="01-Nov-2014"` by default.
 It will show you the next 5 events from today's date.
 There are many options you can set.
 You can even define a date window from today's date to show a certain number of events.
 The plugin can handle multiple date formats.
 Suggested format: `01-Nov-2014`

 ## Changelog
 * _01.31.14 - v1.0.0 - 4kb_